South West of Ireland – Walking Holiday.

 Here we can relax and enjoy a few well deserved drinks while listening to some of the best Irish musicians in the world.

-Walk in the Burren, Corcomroe Abbey, Galway City.
+Day 7: Walk in the Burren, Corcomroe Abbey, Galway City

 Burren Walk – Loop – 7.5Km – Approx 3hrs – 140m

-Morning: This morning we will make our way to one of the strangest landscapes in Ireland and there are a few, The Burren.
+Morning: This morning we will make our way to one of the strangest landscapes in Ireland, The Burren.
 This is a limestone karst and was sitting at the bottom of the sea many years ago, but you can still see that clearly today.
 The term “Burren” is derived from the Gaelic for “stony place”.
-The Burren is also famous for its many different and varied types of flora which are just unique to this area.
+The Burren is also famous for its many different and varied types of flora which are unique to this area.
+We will take a walk here in this unique landscape with its stone walls and stone floors.

 Afternoon: We make our way to Galway city “city of the tribes”.
 This is a great little city know for its relaxed and bohemian feel.
 You can spend hours just walking about the small streets while listening and watching street performers of all types.